asyapluggedin/asyaplugged.in/content/know/2022-08-16-rc-or-bootcamp.md

 +++
-title = "Why and how you should apply to the Recurse Center" date = "2022-08-16" description= "Should I go to a bootcamp, self study, or apply to the Recurse Center?" weight = 2
+title = "Recurse Center or Bootcamp?" date = "2022-08-16"
+description= "Should I go to a bootcamp, self study, or apply to the Recurse Center?" weight = 2

 [taxonomies]
-tags = ["learning","recurse-center"]
+tags = ["recurse-center","education"]
 category = ["stubs"]

 [extra]
 math = true

 +++
+Why and how you should apply to the Recurse Center
 My friend Priya made a blog post called "Should I go to a coding bootcamp or self-study", which inspired me to share my own experiences and thoughts on the matter.

 ## My experience – to expose what I am biased towards